liushang17/AEnet/README.md

 Step3: The identification of the different pathways affected by ASPs.
 For a single ASP event, we identified gene sets positively and negatively correlated with the event.
 Functional enrichment analysis was performed on the ASP gene and the positively and negatively correlated gene sets.
 The pathways to which the ASP gene belongs is affected by the ASP events.
 Metascape was used for the pathway analysis.

-Output.
-The ranking and associated splicing factors with the specific ASP cluster.
+Output: The ranking and associated splicing factors with the specific ASP cluster.

 Below is an example command:
 key_sf_C1 <- key_sf(corm2,sfname,ann_junc,"C_1") # To detect the key splicing factors for each ASP classes